trondkr/model2roms/README.md

 This project is a Python toolbox for creating the necessary climatology, boundary, and initial files required to run the ROMS (Regional Ocean Modeling System) model.
-As a first version this toolkit focuses on converting the NORESM (ESM climcate model), SODA, HYCOM, World Ocean Atlas (WOA), or GLORYS (Mercator Ocean) model runs to a set of forcing files for a given ROMS grid structure.
+As a first version this toolkit focuses on converting the NORESM (ESM climate model), SODA, HYCOM, World Ocean Atlas (WOA), or GLORYS (Mercator Ocean) model runs to a set of forcing files for a given ROMS grid structure.

 <h2>Background</h2>